hanrick2000/blog/programming/Tips/Awesome Tips, Tricks about Gmail.md

 - We can find all snoozed emails at `Snoozed folder`

 #### Draft Emails
-- Create a draft email to save context (we decide to reply it or do sth later we receive/check one email we are walking etc)
+- Create a draft email to save context: for example we receive one email we need handle and reply later, but no time to do now, we can create one draft email.
 - We need type something to create a draft email.
 If we click reply then click cancel, it will not create a draft email as the content is empty.
 - Clean old drafts: **in:draft older_than:4m**